crystalis-randomizer/crystalis-randomizer/src/js/asm/README.md

   // that use the 'num' field:
   //  * 'sym' indicates an offset into the 'symbols' array,
   //  * 'num' is a number literal,
-  //  * 'off' is the address of an offset into this chunk.
+  //  * 'off' is the address of an offset into this chunk (used
+  //    for label definitions in the symbol table).
+NOTE: this
+  //    may not actually be useful.
   op: string;
   // Args for operators.
   args?: Expr[];
   // Numeric arg for 'sym', 'num', or 'off'. num?: number;
+  // Symbol name for 'sym' before assembling (not emitted by the
+  // assembler or understood by the linker). sym?: string;
 }
 ```